Templates

 Creating a new project template

-You can even rename the tools and toggle them on/off.
+You can rename all the tools and toggle them on/off.
 That way, if you run a lot of projects that are just to-dos and messages, you can disable tools you don’t use.
 Just click the More options button "•••" and select the "Change/rename tools" option:

 Email Forwards are a little different.
 You can turn them on, but we won‘t provide an email address until you create a project from the template: